You are driving your car and suddenly the message “Tire Pressure Sensor Fault” appears on your instrument cluster.

 Where is the tire pressure sensor located?

-The tire pressure sensors are typically installed inside the tires of the car.
-You can usually see it when you are looking at the tire air valve.
+Tire pressure sensors are typically installed inside car tires.
+You can usually see it when you look at the tire air valve.
 When a tire pressure sensor is installed, you can often see a nut placed around the valve, but not in all cases.

 - If the Tire Pressure Sensor Fault message appears on your instrument panel, make sure you have the correct tire pressure and reset the TPMS system first.

 - Always inflate slightly more tire pressure than indicated on the label when your tires are not cold.

 - Sometimes you may need to activate/re-program your TPMS sensors with a TPMS activation tool

-- Read the trouble code memory with an OBD2 scanner to find out why the tire pressure sensor fault-message is occurring
+- Read the error code memory with an OBD2 scanner to find out why the tire pressure sensor error message is occurring.

 If you have further questions about the TPMS system or would like to tell us how you solved your problem, please comment below and I will respond as soon as possible.
-If you have any other car questions you want answers for, and you can ask us for free at our homepage.
+If you have other questions about the vehicle that you’d like answers to, you can ask us for free on our website.